 To borrow resources either use our Browse & Borrow service, or request items for collection via WorldCat using the Request Item buttons (aka Click & Collect).
 To find out more see our Make a Booking page.

 Return loans by placing them in the returns boxes in the building foyer, or outside in the returns box in the wall of the Library building (at the end of the covered walkway).
 Returned loans are checked-in by the library team within 24 hours but remain in quarantine for 72 hours.
 If you return an item on its due date but we do not check it in until the following day you will not be charged a fine.
-Fines were not charged for the period 24 March 2020 to 1 October 2020, and are not being charged during the second lockdown, from 5 November 2020.
+Fines are not currently being charged.
 Pre-existing fines, accrued before the first lockdown, still stand.

 Journal articles and book chapters can currently be requested via inter-library loan but printed books currently cannot.
 With articles and chapters, success will depend on an electronic version of the item being available at a supplying library.
 In such cases the item will usually be sent to your BGU email address.
 To place an inter-library loan of find out more about the service click here.
 We are not currently charging for inter-library loan services but annual quotas continue to apply.

 At present, the Library building and the services outlined on this page are open/available only to the BGU community, i.e. enrolled students and members of staff with a current contract.
 Regrettably, the Library is not open to external borrowers, SCONUL Access members, visitors, or members of the public.